mtr6093/Project4_frontend/Planning/inital-ideas.md

 # Ideas for final project.
 This is the list of ideas for my final project.
 A scaled down version of the Equipment tracker was chosen as it was easier to break into smaller pieces and still have a functioning app.
+See the UserStoryStatemnts.md file for a breakdown of the project.